alimate/alimate.github.io/_posts/2017-9-8-stack-walking-api-java9.md

 - `SecurityManager::getClassContext` is a `protected` method, which allows a `SecurityManager` subclass to access the class context.
 Sure it's working and somewhat efficient but if we only had a more pleasant API at our disposal!

 - Last but not certainly least, there is my beloved, deprecated and JDK internal `sun.reflect.Reflection::getCallerClass` which is a very efficient way to find the caller of current executing method.
-Regardless of the fact that it's now deprecated, it's also a internal API which we shouldn't use in the first place.
+Regardless of the fact that it's now deprecated, it's also an internal API which we shouldn't use in the first place.

 Just to recap, current solutions are inefficient, incomplete, inconvenient and forbidden!
 [JEP 259][jep259] is an attempt to address these issues.